libmanuk/Spokedb-O/README.md

 # Spokedb-O
 An Omeka Theme for Oral History and the OHMS Metadata Synchronizer.

-<span style="color:red">IMPORTANT</span>: This theme is currently being developed and is not ready for installation or implementation.
+### IMPORTANT: This theme is currently being developed and is not ready for installation or implementation.

 This theme is based on the <a href="https://kentuckoralhistory.org" target="_blank">SPOKEdb oral history database</a> at the <a href="http://nunncenter.org/"  target="_blank">Louie B. Nunn Center for Oral History</a> at the <a href="https://www.uky.edu" target="_blank">University of Kentucky</a>.